raspiblitz/raspiblitz/FAQ.md

 `vncserver -kill :1`

-**Note**: You may have to set the resolution through raspi-config in certain situations: sudo raspi-config > Advance Options > Resolution
+**Note**: You may have to set the resolution through raspi-config in certain situations:
+`sudo raspi-config`
+ *Advanced Options > Resolution*

-Hint: From macOS, there is a built in VNC client hidden away at: /System/Library/CoreServices/Applications/Screen\ Sharing.app
+**Hint**: From macOS, there is a built in VNC client hidden away at: /System/Library/CoreServices/Applications/Screen\ Sharing.app

-Hint 2: Find more info about VNC in Raspberry [here](https://www.raspberrypi.org/documentation/remote-access/vnc/).
+**Hint 2**: Find more info about VNC in Raspberry [here](https://www.raspberrypi.org/documentation/remote-access/vnc/).

 ## I have two RaspiBlitz in my network - can they both be public?